Mika Väyrynen: Heerenveen

-31 August 2008, two days before the closing of the transfer window, Väyrynen was signed by former club Heerenveen to a contract until 2011 with an option of one year more.
+On 31 August 2008, two days before the closing of the transfer window, Väyrynen was signed by former club Heerenveen to a contract until 2011 with an option of one year more.
 He picked up a knee injury in a January 2009 match against Ajax which ruled him out of play until the end of 2009.
 In his final season at Heerenveen, he scored 9 league goals for the club in 30 games.

 Leeds United

 On 13 September 2011, Väyrynen, now a free agent, signed a one-year deal – with an option of a further year – with English Championship side Leeds United.
 Väyrynen was rumoured to have been on the verge of signing Austrian club Red Bull Salzburg at the time Leeds came in for him.

 In signing for Leeds, Väyrynen joined compatriot Mikael Forssell at Elland Road.
 Väyrynen made his first appearance in a Leeds squad on 20 September, he was named on the bench against rivals Manchester United, and was brought on with Forssell in the 52nd minute.
 Väyrynen made his league debut as a substitute in the 3–3 draw against Brighton & Hove Albion on 23 September, coming on for the last nine minutes.
 He made his Elland Road league debut against Portsmouth on 1 October, coming on as a second-half substitute in a 1-0 win.
 He made his first start for Leeds on 22 October, coming into the side for the injured Robert Snodgrass against Peterborough United.

 Väyrynen was ruled out for a few weeks when he had groin surgery which also ruled him out of some of the international fixtures with Finland.